cjxe/blog/_posts/why-and-how-to-review-code-change/2023-10-14-why-and-how-to-review-code-change.md

 - **Replace "you" with "we"**
 	- ❌ Can you record a demo?
 	- ✅ Can we have a demo?
-- **Don't reject a just because the approach is different**
+- **Don't reject a change just because the approach is different**
 	- As long as the given solution is within the agreed standards, don't point out an approach just because it's your personal preference

+# Conclusion

+We started the discussion with needing money to live and be happier.
+Then, we mentioned how to make money (e.g., solving problems), and what increases the monetary reward (e.g., the bigger the problem and the better the solution, the bigger the reward).

+After finding the motivation to do bigger and better, we provided an example to find the origins of code review.
+Then, we went into detail on why code review is important, and the best practices that Google follows to maximise the reward.

 # TL;DR

-- "Change" is a historical record.
+- Code review is a peer review and a historical record of that change.
-- CRing a change improves the solutions by combining better qualities of different solutions/perspectives.
+- Code review improves the solutions by combining better qualities of different solutions/perspectives.
-- CR helps with sharing knowledge, decreasing imposter syndrome, and making the engineer feel part of a team.
+- Code review helps with sharing knowledge, decreasing imposter syndrome, and making the engineer feel part of a team.
 - Avoid setting strict rules, because creative solutions require relaxed environments.
 - When CRing, check for the following qualities:
 	<details>